syncfusion-content/javascript-docs/js/api/ejTextBoxes.md

-Specify the rounded corner to editor
+Specifies to Change the sharped edges into rounded corner for the Editor.

 #### Default Value